SergeySatskiy/codimension/trunk/doc/plugins.md

 last thing to do.

-The GC plugin initialization is basically connecting a few IDE signals with the plugin members.
+The GC plugin initialization is basically connecting a few IDE signals with the plugin member functions.
 When the plugin is deactivated the signals should be disconnected.

 ~~~{.python}
     def activate( self, ideSettings, ideGlobalData ):